lachlanmcdonald/magicavoxel-shaders/README.md

 <img src="/img/slice.png?raw=true" alt="" width="238"><img src="/img/slice_sx_19_1.png?raw=true" alt="" width="238"><img src="/img/slice_sy_15_1.png?raw=true" alt="" width="238">

 The slice shaders removes one or more segments from the x, y or z axis.
 All other rows are shuffled to full the available space.
-The first argument `c` is the coordinate of the segment you wish to remove and `count` is the number of rows.
+The first parameter `c` is the coordinate of the segment you wish to remove and `count` is the number of rows.
 Note that `count` is optional and defaults to `1`.

 For example, in the first image, segments are removed with these commands: